jeffjbowie/Weaponry/README.md

 ```
    * Writes Add-MpPreference -ExclusionExtension (".exe", ".dll") to a file in %TEMP%

-   * Uses SDCLT.exe to escalate privelegs and call script.
+   * Uses SDCLT.exe to escalate privileges and call above script.

-   * Once EXE &  DLLs are exlcuded, Meterpreter payload is downloaded + executed.
+   * Once EXE &  DLLs are excluded, Meterpreter payload is downloaded + executed.

    * Remove PS1 from %TEMP%